Bastardkb/bastardkb.github.io/bg_charybdis/10install_the_switches.md

 # Installing the switches

-{: .tip }
-We will start by detailing a technique to install the switches, and then in which order they should be installed.
-Please read this whole section first to familiarize yourself, and then proceed to the installation.
-Otherwise, the process might be more complicated.
+We will start by detailing a technique to install the switches, and then in which order they should be installed. **Please read this whole section first to familiarize yourself, and then proceed to the installation.** Otherwise, the process might be more complicated.

 When installing the switches, use the following technique:
 - press the PCB against the case, and try to align it as much as possible